Fidesz: Contemporary

 Since the late 2010s, Fidesz has increasingly been described as far-right.
 The party is national conservative while favoring interventionist policies on economic issues like handling of banks, and has a strong conservative stance on social issues, a soft Eurosceptic vision towards European integration, and has been described as right-wing populist.
 Its ruling style has also been variously described as "soft fascism", "soft dictatorship", and "soft autocracy".
 The Fidesz party has denied such accusations and distanced itself from the extreme right, criticizing such accusations as politically motivated opposition to its anti-immigrant policies and pursuit of illiberal democracy.

 Illiberal democracy

 Countries autocratizing (red) or democratizing (blue) substantially and significantly (2010–2020).
 Countries in grey are substantially unchanged.
 Hungary was during this decade one of the countries with the most democratic backsliding.

 Orbán and other Fidesz politicians have prominently described their model of government as a Christian illiberal democracy.

 Orbán has described liberal democracy as having undemocratic characteristics because of "being intolerant of alternative views" and being incompatible with and antithetical to Christian democracy (saying: "Christian democracy is, by definition, not liberal: it is, if you like, illiberal.").
 Orbán has praised Turkey, Russia, China, and Singapore as successful examples of illiberal states.

+The 17th Amendment to the Hungarian Fundamental Law, enacted by the Tisza Party majority on 13 July 2026, was harshly criticized by the Fidesz opposition as an intolerant violation of democratic values, e.g. the immediate removal of the sitting President Tamás Sulyok.
+Sulyok called it "a dark day for Hungarian democracy".
+János Boka explained, that because the removal of Sulyok is illegitimate, Fidesz boycotts the election and inauguration of András Baka as the new president in the parliament, which is "equally illegitimate".